Training Board Hold Systems

 Tension Board

-The folks at Tension introduced the second widely-used training board in 2017 with their Tension Board.
-It has a mirrored layout like system boards of the past, but with the modern conveniences of LED lights and a route database app, and the Tension Board was also designed for use on adjustable angle walls.
-The symmetry has attracted users who wish to target left and right-side movements, and by using 100% wooden holds it’s the eco-friendly choice and a skin-friendly board for long sessions.
+The folks at Tension introduced the second commercial LED training board on the market in 2017 with their Tension Board 1.
+It has a mirrored layout like system boards of the past, but with the modern conveniences of LED lights and a route database app, and the Tension Board 1 was also designed for use on adjustable-angle walls.
+The symmetry has attracted users who wish to target left and right-side movements equally.
+And by using 100% wooden holds, it’s an eco-friendly choice and regarded as a relatively skin-friendly board for long sessions.

 “The wood holds are friendly on the skin and the symmetry helps identify weaknesses in your climbing.
-The climbing style leans more towards slower static movement.”
+The climbing style leans more toward slower static movement.”

 ―Matt Waits, High Point Climbing and Fitness